Melty Blood

-Melty Blood (メルティブラッド, Meruti Buraddo), sometimes shortened as Merubura (メルブラ), is a series of 2D visual novel fighting games, co-developed by dōjin circles Type-Moon and French-Bread as the meta-sequel of the Type-Moon's first visual novel Tsukihime.
-The first game was originally released at Comiket in December 2002, and later spawned multiple sequels, such as an arcade version titled Act Cadenza, developed by Ecole Software, which has also been ported to the PlayStation 2, the first Type-Moon title to receive a console release.
+Melty Blood (メルティブラッド, Meruti Buraddo), sometimes shortened as Merubura (メルブラ), is a series of 2D visual novel fighting video games, co-developed by dōjin circles Type-Moon and French-Bread as the meta-sequel of Type-Moon's first visual novel Tsukihime.

+The first game was originally released at Comiket in December 2002, and later spawned multiple sequels, such as an arcade version titled Act Cadenza, developed by Ecole Software, which was ported to the PlayStation 2, the first Type-Moon game to receive a console release.
+The latest title, called Melty Blood: Type Lumina, was released for Nintendo Switch, PlayStation 4, Xbox One, and Microsoft Windows on September 30, 2021.
+It serves as a reboot of the series, and takes place in a new continuity first depicted in Tsukihime -A piece of blue glass moon-, a remake of the original Tsukihime.

 A manga series, written and illustrated by Takeru Kirishima, was first serialized in Kadokawa Shoten manga magazine Comp Ace in 2006.
 The series ended in 2011 with nine bound volumes released in Japan.

-The latest title, called Melty Blood: Type Lumina, was released for Nintendo Switch, PlayStation 4, Xbox One and Microsoft Windows on September 30, 2021.
-It serves as a reboot of the series, and takes place in a new continuity first depicted in Tsukihime -A piece of blue glass moon-, a remake of the original Tsukihime.

 Gameplay

 Melty Blood makes use of widely used concepts in fighting games such as cancels (canceling a normal attack with a special attack before its animation ends, allowing for more complex and damaging combos) chain combos (normal moves that cancel into other normal moves) and the use of super bars (Magic Circuits).

-Unique to Melty Blood are mechanics like Shielding, an advanced defensive technique which can completely nullify damage from incoming attacks; as well as French-Bread games’ staple gameplay mechanic Reverse Beat, a type of chain combo that can cancel from a higher normal move to a weaker normal move.
-The series is also characterized by its freedom of movement, especially in the air where players have access to a variety of options including jumps, double jumps, super jumps, and air dashes which can be combined to create complex, unpredictable movement not typically possible in other series.
+Unique to the game are mechanics like Shielding, an advanced defensive technique which can completely nullify damage from incoming attacks, as well as French-Bread Games' staple gameplay mechanic Reverse Beat, a type of chain combo that can cancel from a higher normal move to a weaker normal move.
+The series is also characterized by its freedom of movement, especially in the air, where players have access to a variety of options, including jumps, double jumps, super jumps, and air dashes, which can be combined to create complex, unpredictable movement not typically possible in other series.

 The original series of games, culminating in Melty Blood: Actress Again: Current Code, features the Moon system.
-Similar to the groove system pioneered in Capcom vs. SNK 2, each character in the game has three different variants corresponding to the phases of the moon which can be selected during character select.
-Each moon type includes baseline mechanics that apply to all characters of that moon, while each individual character will typically have a drastically different moveset depending on the selected moon, impacting normal as well as special moves.
+Similar to the groove system pioneered in Capcom vs. SNK 2, each character in the game has three different variants corresponding to the phases of the moon, which can be selected during character select.
+Each moon type includes baseline mechanics that apply to all characters of that moon, while each character will typically have a drastically different moveset depending on the selected moon, impacting normal as well as special moves.

-Melty Blood: Type Lumina introduced many gameplay changes from the original series, with many players describing the gameplay as a combination of the original Melty Blood series and French Bread's Under Night In-Birth series.
+Melty Blood: Type Lumina introduced many gameplay changes from the original series, with many players describing the gameplay as a combination of the Melty Blood games and French Bread's game series Under Night In-Birth.
 A new moon system exists in Type Lumina which functions more as a meter and provides access to additional techniques like Moon Skill attacks (similar to traditional EX attacks from other fighting games) and Moon Drive.